Skip to Content

 One of the more unusual places to visit in the North of England is Lindisfarne.
 That’s because Lindisfarne is an island that gets cut off from the mainland every day as the tide rolls in and out.

-If you’re planning on visiting the island, you have to pay attention to the weather and tidal forecast.
+If you’re planning on visiting the holy island, you have to pay attention to the weather and tidal forecast.
 Only visit the island when it’s safe to do so.
 If you get caught when the tide comes in, you could be in a lot of trouble.

-The island has a long history and was an important centre of Celtic Christianity, with a monastery founded in 634, before the Vikings in 793, which marked the beginning of the Viking Age.
+Lindisfarne Holy Island has a long history and was an important centre of Celtic Christianity, with a monastery founded in 634, before the Vikings in 793, which marked the beginning of the Viking Age.

 Today, the Vikings are long gone, but there are still plenty of sights to explore such as Lindisfarne Castle and the ruins of Lindisfarne Priory.